jlouis/graphql-erlang/README.md

 checking and validation once and for all at load time.
 In addition it provides a security measure: clients in production can only call a pre-validated set of queries if such desired.

+# Status

+Currently, the code implements all of the October 2016 GraphQL specification, except for a few areas:

+* Some validators are missing and pending implementation.
+The important validators are present, however.
+* Parametrization inside fragments are not yet implemented fully.
+* Parallelization is postponed until a refactoring phase has been completed on the code base.
+There is a fairly good plan for its implementation at present, but we've not had the need to implement the parallel behavior yet.